GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server also advertises the expected maxima of the values that can contribute toward client resource limits within a channel in an MC_ANNOUNCE ({{channel-announce-frame}}) frame, and the client also ensures that the set of channels it's joined to does not exceed its limits, according to the advertised values.
 The client also monitors the packets received to ensure that channels don't exceed their advertised values, and leaves channels that do.

+The sequence numbers carried in MC_JOIN allow the client to determine whether a join request is based on state that is synchronized between the client and server.

-If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back an MC_STATE frame ({{client-channel-state-frame}}) with "DECLINED_JOIN" and reason "PROPERTY_VIOLATION".
+If the server asks the client to join a channel that would violate the client's limits, and the MC_JOIN frame contains the client's current MC_LIMITS Sequence Number, the client SHOULD send an MC_STATE frame ({{client-channel-state-frame}}) with State DECLINED_JOIN and Reason Code PROPERTY_VIOLATION.

-If the server asks the client to join a channel that would exceed the client's limits with an out-of-date Client Limit Sequence Number or a Channel Key Sequence Number that the client has not yet seen, the client should instead send back a "DECLINED_JOIN" with "UNSYNCHRONIZED_PROPERTIES".
+If the server asks the client to join a channel that would violate the client's current limits, but the MC_JOIN frame contains an older MC_LIMITS Sequence Number, the client SHOULD send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.

+If the MC_JOIN frame refers to an MC_KEY Sequence Number that the client has not yet received, the client SHOULD send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.

-If the actual contents sent in the channel exceed the advertised limits from the MC_ANNOUNCE, clients SHOULD leave the stream and send an MC_STATE(LEFT) frame, using the Limit Violated reason.
+If the actual contents sent in the channel violate the advertised properties from MC_ANNOUNCE, clients SHOULD leave the channel and send an MC_STATE frame with State LEFT and Reason Code LIMIT_VIOLATION.

 # Congestion Control {#congestion-control}